New England

 Black History Month and Black Heritage Trails

 February is Black History Month and New England’s history is linked with the African-American experience in many ways.
 Have you been on the Black Heritage Trail, a walking tour of Boston’s Beacon Hill?
 Chances are you haven’t, but you’ll find historic brick buildings, cobble-stoned paths, and surprising history.
-Delivered Daily: The Latest in Food, Travel, […]
+Find a reason to stay in these […]

 The Lewis and Harriet Hayden House on Phillips Street (Southac Street at the time) was a haven for fugitive slaves in the 10 years before the Civil War.